laoban-dev/laoban/code/modules/laoban/README.md

 If you have tried to use `lerna` or `yarn workspaces` and found them lacking then this might be for you.

-It is useful if you want to have a typescript project made of small chunks of code (a main + librarys) or want to control and manage dependencies / tech stack at 'the team level' or 'the organisation level'
+It is useful if you want to have a typescript project made of small chunks of code (a main + libraries) or want to control and manage dependencies / tech stack at 'the team level' or 'the organisation level'

 ## Trivial to make scripts that run across packages